pitivi/pitivi/docs/QA_Scenarios.md

 8. Position the playhead at the start of this clip and press play The volume of the clip should rise and fall with the keyframe curve.
 9. Double click the keyframe control point
-    The control point should disapear
+    The control point should disappear
 10. Double click both the start and end points
     These points should never disappear
 11. Trim the start of the clip